 The Religious Action Center of Reform Judaism’s (RAC) Consultation on Conscience runs from Sunday afternoon (after SJC ends) through Tuesday evening, in the same hotel as SJC.
 We encourage any woman who is able to stay for Consultation as well as SJC to do so; Consultation will provide additional learning and networking opportunities, helping you build on your experience at SJC and put your lobbying skills to use on The Hill on Tuesday.
-Please note that Consultation requires a separate registration and payment from SJC.
+Please note that Consultation requires a separate registration and payment from SJC (although a single hotel reservation can be made in the joint WRJ/RAC hotel block).
 Consultation registration rates and cut-off dates vary from SJC’s; check the Consultation website for more details.
 For those attending both the WRJ SJC and the RAC’s Consultation, you are eligible to get the RAC’s discounted “delegation” rate when you register for Consultation.
 Please utilize the discount code received in your SJC registration confirmation email and enter that when registering for Consultation, to receive the delegation rate.

 When should I arrive for SJC?
 When does it end?